Richard Codey: 2002

 Following Governor Christine Todd Whitman's resignation in 2001 to become head of the EPA, Codey was one of three different senate presidents to serve as acting governor within the one-year period between Whitman's resignation and Jim McGreevey's inauguration in January 2002.
-Codey served in that capacity for three days, from January 12, 2002 to January 15, 2002.
+Codey served in that capacity for three days, from January 12, 2002, to January 15, 2002.

 2004 to 2006

 Codey became acting governor again with the resignation of Jim McGreevey on November 15, 2004.

 On June 6, 2005, Codey announced revised nutrition guidelines for all state funded public and private schools, eliminating soda, candy, and other products with sugar as the leading ingredient from cafeteria offerings.
 The law became effective on September 1, 2007.

 On November 8, 2005, a constitutional amendment creating the position of lieutenant governor of New Jersey was passed.
-The amendment took effect in 2009 election.
+The amendment took effect in the 2009 election.
 Codey is the last person to serve simultaneously as governor and senate president.

 On January 9, 2006, Codey became governor (no longer acting governor) as a result of his signing legislation that provided that a person who serves as acting governor for a continuous period of at least 180 days will be "Governor of the State of New Jersey" for official and historical purposes.
 This law was made retroactive to 2001, covering both Codey's service after McGreevey's resignation and the service of Donald DiFrancesco following the resignation of Governor Christine Todd Whitman in 2001.
 This made DiFrancesco New Jersey's 51st governor and Codey the 53rd.

 Codey appointed Mary Jane Cooper to be New Jersey's first-ever Inspector General, a position created to root out waste and mismanagement in government.
 Codey added $7 million in new funding to agencies devoted to public accountability, per the recommendations that resulted from an audit of state ethics codes that he commissioned.
 In March 2005, Codey cracked down on pay to play when he signed a law banning campaign contributions by businesses holding state contracts in several circumstances.